 Auto-betting bots do the calculations for you

-All of these staking plans can be programmed into the sites auto-betting feature, the best of which are at BC Game (review) and Nitrobetting (review).
+All of these staking plans can be programmed into the site’s auto-betting feature, the best of which is at Betcoin and Nitrobetting.

-Generally no series of bets with negative expectations can have a positive expectation overall.
-We have found 1 way to play dice with a positive expectation.
+Generally, no series of bets with negative expectations can have a positive expectation overall.
+We have found 1 way to play dice with a positive expectations.
 When Nitrogen’s jackpot is over 3650 m฿ it becomes mathematically profitable to bet because the jackpot is more than you expect to lose by betting enough that you expect to win the jackpot.